julienpontabry/fstg_toolkit/README.md

 Other available plot types include `spatial`, `command`, and `multipartite` (avoid this last one for large graphs due to memory issues).

-Below are examples of plotting spatial and temporal types.
+Below is an examples of spatial plot.
 ![Example of spatial plot](doc/plot_spatial_example.png "Example of spatial plot")

+Below is an example of temporal plot.
 ![Example of temporal plot](doc/plot_temporal_example.png "Example of temporal plot")

 ### Simulate a Pattern